0xMINER/memory-filler/README.md

 ## Installation

-Build the project in Visual Studio (open `memory_loader.sln` and press F7) or [download on the releases page](https://github.com/0xMINER/memory-loader/releases/tag/beta).
+Build the project in Visual Studio (open `memory_filler.sln` and press F7) or [download on the releases page](https://github.com/0xMINER/memory-loader/releases/tag/beta).

 The program should be run as an administrator to avoid any problems.